The Lasso with general Gaussian designs with applications to hypothesis testing: Proofs of main results

 Write

-Because $\bg \mapsto \hbv_\alpha^f - \taumax\bg$ is $2\taumax$-Lipschitz, the first term is $(C/n,C/n)$-sub-Gamma for some $C$ depending only on $\taumax$.
-We conclude\footnote{We remark taht the argument establishing that $\|\hbv_\alpha^f\|_2^2/n$ is sub-Gamma is exactly as it occurs in the proof of Lemma F.1 of \cite{miolane2018distribution}.
-The argument establishing $\|\hbv_\alpha^f\|_2^2/n$ requires a slightly modified argument to that appearing in the proof of Lemma F.1 in \cite{miolane2018distribution} due to the presense of the matrix $\mySigma$.}
+Because $\bg \mapsto \hbv_\alpha^f - \taumax\bg/\sqrt{n}$ is $2\taumax/\sqrt{n}$-Lipschitz, the first term is $(C/n,C/n)$-sub-Gamma for some $C$ depending only on $\taumax$.
+We conclude\footnote{We remark that the argument establishing that $\|\hbv_\alpha^f\|_2^2$ is sub-Gamma is exactly as it occurs in the proof of Lemma F.1 of the supplementary material of \cite{miolane2018distribution}.
+The argument establishing $\|\hbv_\alpha^f\|_2^2$ requires a slightly modified argument to that appearing in the proof of Lemma F.1 in \cite{miolane2018distribution} due to the presense of the matrix $\mySigma$.}

 By standard bounds on the tails of sub-Gamma random variables, we deduce that there exist $C,c > 0$ depending only on $\taumax$, such that

 Because $t$ depends only on $\sigmamin,\betamin$, there exists $C,c > 0$ depending only on $\sigmamin,\betamin,\taumax$ such that